bmatsuo/lark/docs/getting_started.md

 Unarchive the binary and install it under a directory listed in your PATH environment variable.

+This will give you everything you need to run tasks with Lark.
+The Lua interpreter is included in the Lark binary and does not need to be installed separately.

 ##Creating tasks

 Most simple projects will just need to create a Lua file named `lark.lua` at